 Surface Prep, Coatings, and Code Compliance

 Tenant turnover.
 Forklift impact.
 Hand traffic.
 UV on a south-facing facade.
 Chemical splash in a maintenance bay.
-When all that is in play, you need epoxies, urethanes, elastomerics, and direct-to-metal primers.
-Not the latex you’d put on a living room wall.
+When all that is in play, you need epoxies, urethanes, elastomerics, and direct-to-metal primers, not the latex you’d put on a living room wall.

 Scheduling Around an Operating Business